adam-cyclones/didi/README.md

 ## Release

 ### Distribution using git submodules.
-didi keeps all of its source-code in this repository, and all of its publishable packages in separated repositories.
+didi keeps all of its source-code in this repository and all of its publishable packages in separated repositories.
 This makes a Typescript project clear of any distributed code.
-To find the releases of each package, simply navigate to the [release](https://github.com/adam-cyclones/didi/tree/master/release) directory, there you will find the user-land facing JavaScript published to npm.
+To find each package's releases, simply navigate to the [release](https://github.com/adam-cyclones/didi/tree/master/release) directory, there you will find the user-land facing JavaScript published to npm.
-To ship from source to distribution with ease, each package contains a prepublish script that in nut-shell, builds from source, pushes the package changes to the packages respective repository then publishes that to npm.
+To ship from source to distribution with ease, each package contains a prepublish script that, in nut-shell, builds from source, pushes the package changes to the packages respective repository, then publishes that to npm.
 Simply run `yarn publish` in any package or find the shortcut in the root level package.json.

 ## Community